Learn about the process involved in setting up a cannabis business in the City of Boston.

 Create a Host Community Agreement

-If you are approved by the Boston Cannabis Board, you will work with the Office of Emerging Industries to negotiate a Host Community Agreement.
+If you are approved by the Boston Cannabis Board, you will work with the City of Boston Law Department to negotiate a Host Community Agreement.
 Once an agreement is executed, the City can schedule a Zoning Board of Appeal date to hear your case.

 Go through the state process